core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If Observe {{RFC7641}} is supported, for each newly started observation, the server MUST store the value of the 'kid' parameter from the original Observe request.

-The server MUST NOT update the stored value, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{ssec-wrap-around-partial-iv}}).
+The server MUST NOT update the stored value of a 'kid' parameter associated to a particular Observe request, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{ssec-wrap-around-partial-iv}}).

 ## Protecting the Response ## {#ssec-protect-response}

-A server that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{RFC8613}}, with the following modifications.
+If a server generates a CoAP message in response to an Group OSCORE request, then the server SHALL follow the description in Section 8.3 of {{RFC8613}}, with the modifications described in this section.

+Note that the server always protects a response with the Sender Context from its latest Security Context, and that a new Security Context does not reset the Sender Sequence Number unless otherwise specified by the application (see {{sec-group-key-management}}).

-* In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.
+* In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

+* In step 3, if the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}) then the AEAD nonce from the request MUST NOT be used.

-* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this specification.
-The encoding of the compressed COSE object is modified as described in {{compression}} of this specification.
+* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
+The encoding of the compressed COSE object is modified as described in {{compression}}.
 In particular, the Group Flag MUST be set to 1.
+If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request
+(see {{sec-group-key-management}}) then the new ID Context SHOULD be included in the 'kid context' parameter of the response.

-* In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{compression}} of this specification.
+* In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{compression}}.
 In particular, the payload of the OSCORE message includes also the counter signature.

-Note that the server MUST always protect a response by using its own Sender Context from the latest owned Security Context.

-Consistently, upon the establishment of a new Security Context, the server may end up protecting a response by using a Security Context different from the one used to protect the group request (see {{ssec-key-rotation}}).
-In such a case:

-* The server MUST encode the Partial IV (Sender Sequence Number in network byte order), which is set to the Sender Sequence Number of the server; increment the Sender Sequence Number by one; compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.
-As defined in {{sec-group-key-management}}, upon the establishment of a new Security Context, the server does not reset its own Sender Sequence Number, unless otherwise specified by the application.

-* The server MUST include in the response the 'Partial IV' parameter, which is set to the encoded Partial IV value above.

-* The server SHOULD include in the response the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).

 ### Supporting Observe ###

 If Observe {{RFC7641}} is supported, the server may have ongoing observations, started by Observe requests protected with an old Security Context.

-After completing the establishment of a new Security Context, the server MUST protect the following notifications with its own Sender Context from the new Security Context.
+After completing the establishment of a new Security Context, the server MUST protect the following notifications with the Sender Context of the new Security Context.

-For each ongoing observation, the server SHOULD include in the first notification protected with the new Security Context also the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).
-It is OPTIONAL for the server to include the 'kid context' parameter, as set to the new Gid, also in further following notifications for those observations.
+For each ongoing observation, the server SHOULD include in the first notification protected with the new Security Context also the 'kid context' parameter, which is set to the ID Context (Gid) of the new Security Context.
+It is OPTIONAL for the server to include the ID Context (Gid) in the 'kid context' parameter also in further following notifications for those observations.

 Furthermore, for each ongoing observation, the server MUST use the stored value of the 'kid' parameter from the original Observe request, as value for the 'request\_kid' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}), when protecting notifications for that observation.